 “It’s kind of similar to what Otis said to Eric about Adam,” she continued.
 “Like why would you want to be with someone that bullied you and traumatised you for years, it’s friends looking out for each other.”

-Mackey also opened up about Aimee’s very important storyline in season 2 of the Netflix show, which sparked a wider conversation about sexual assault.
+Mackey also opened up about Aimee’s very important storyline in season 2, which sparked a wider conversation about sexual assault.

 You can read our full interview here.